I build AI operating models that move enterprises from ambition to governed production delivery.

 Internal agents that increase response speed without losing judgment.

-Built internal Copilot agents that evaluate bid opportunities against real capabilities and draft compliant responses from an evolving repository of past RFPs and Q&A.
+Built internal Copilot agents that evaluate bid opportunities against real capabilities and draft compliant responses from an evolving knowledge base.

-50-70% faster response cyclesStronger bid disciplineMore consistent quality and brand tone
+50-70% faster response cyclesStronger bid disciplineReduced effort for proposal teamsBetter quality and brand tone

 Leadership decision